 When kids are overextended in activities, weighted down with homework, constantly texting or plugged into the Internet and other technology, something has to give.
 Unfortunately, it's frequently an hour or two of shut-eye that gets knocked from the priority list.
 Sleepy kids lack the energy and focus for playing outside and doing schoolwork.
 They're more likely to sit in front of the TV where they burn few calories and challenge neither their minds nor their bodies, says registered dietitian Marilyn Tanner-Blasiar, past spokesperson for the Academy of Nutrition and Dietetics (2003 to 2012).

 Set a Routine

-The good news is that you can help them sleep better and longer.
-If they're involved in too many activities, set priorities for young children and help your older children set their own.
+The good news is that you can help kids sleep better and longer.
+If they're involved in too many activities, set priorities for young children and help older children set their own.
 Limit afterschool clubs and sports to a manageable number.
 Finally, create a bedtime routine such as dinner, bath, massage and a story, urges Jamieson-Petonic.
 Routines help kids – and adults – ease into a night's slumber.
 Bedtime routines should always include at least a few minutes of downtime such as reading a book or telling a story to small children.
 Older kids may enjoy reading to themselves or to you.
 Teens might like a few minutes chatting with parents or journaling about their day.
 As hard as it might be, keep the phone and texting out of bed; and avoid exercise, television and the Internet shortly before bedtime.
 Find the schedule that works for you and your children, and do your best to stick to it every night, urges Tanner-Blasiar.